Define Your Life’s Values to Help with Your Job Search

 Was it something they achieved, something they sacrificed their lives for, or an ideal they stand for?

-Determine the value each of those people represents in you.
+Determine the value behind each of those accomplishments and whether you share it.

 For example, say you put your grandmother on your list because of the compassion she shows others by spending a few hours a week visiting patients at a local children’s hospital.
 Because of her example, you feel compelled to volunteer to help care for abandoned animals.
 So you may make a note that compassion is a core value for you.